ScRiPt1337/Teardroidv4_api/README.md

 - take screenshot
 - automatically take screenshot when user open any specific app
 - block number ( you can block number from victim device so the number can't call the victim )
+- wake up device and able to run for 1 to 3 hour with screen off

 #### Interested in scatter alfa